Are you an avid jungle trekker who loves trails filled with rewards to be reaped?

 Spectacular waterfalls await you at Endau Rompin, the waters are cool and the surrounding area is beautiful to the eyes.

-For those trail seekers looking for a thrill and challenge, the rainforest trails provides some of the most physical and mentally with the rewarding tropical rainforest experience.
+For those trail seekers looking for a thrill and challenge, the rainforest trails provide some of the most physical and mentally with the rewarding tropical rainforest experience.

 Endau Rompin National Park is home to the aborigines, learn and explore their way of living in the deep rainforest.
 Experience how to hunt using the blowpipe and how to survive in the jungle.